automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Anchiornis.md

 # Anchiornis
-## Description: A four-winged dino-bird that resembled Microraptor.
+## A four-winged dino-bird that resembled Microraptor.